USEF Vaulting Pathways Program - Revised September, 2023

 The goal of the USEF Vaulting Sports Committee is to field the best teams in the world and bring home medals while developing a constant pipeline of young talent for the elite high performance of tomorrow.

-This document summarizes the initial plans for the Vaulting Pathways Program.
+This document summarizes the current plans for the Vaulting Pathways Program.
 It represents input from coaches across the country.
 As the program unfolds, the Vaulting Director of Performance will assess its effectiveness and make adjustments to the program to better serve our athletes.

 What are the benefits of being in the Pathways Program?